Latest News in St. Petersburg, FL

 St. Pete’s Waldorf Astoria project clears first hurdle

-Plans for a 49-story Waldorf Astoria-branded mixed-use condominium tower in downtown St. Petersburg have advanced as city council members approved the $225 million project.
-The tower, set to rise to 540 feet, promises to be the tallest and first luxury-branded skyscraper in the city, marking a significant development for the local skyline.
+Plans for a 49-story Waldorf-Astoria-branded mixed-use condominium tower in downtown St. Petersburg have gained approval from city council members, marking a significant step forward in the $225 million project.
+This development is set to establish the tower as the tallest building in the city, enhancing the local skyline and offering luxury living options.

 City: Utility account late fees waived through Dec.
 31

-St. Petersburg Mayor Ken Welch has announced a temporary waiver of late fees and notice fees for utility accounts, effective through December 31.
-The initiative also includes a suspension of water meter lock-offs due to non-payment, along with temporary halts on lien filings and business tax late fees.
-This measure is aimed at alleviating financial burdens on residents during challenging times.
+St. Petersburg Mayor Ken Welch has declared a temporary waiver of late fees for utility accounts, effective through December 31.
+This decision also includes a suspension of water meter lock-offs and lien filings, aimed at easing the financial burden on residents during this period.

-PSTA offering free rides on Election Day
+PSTA Offering Free Rides on Election Day

 News Topics